holidayextras/react-time-select/README.md

 - __step__ - Number of minutes between each option.
 Default is {30}.
 - __locale__ - Locale ReactIntl should attempt to use for formatting.
 Default is 'en-GB'
 - __id__ - `id` attribute applied to the input element.
+- __seperateHourMins__ - Toggle for splitting hour and minutes into seperate inputs.
+Default is 'false'.
+- __time__ - Object with 'hours' and 'minutes' for specifying current hour / minute input values.

 ## Developing